sandrociceros-orquestra/aws-service-catalog-terraform-reference-architecture/README.md

 ## Solution Overview

+> **Note**
+>
-<mark> The Service Catalog team recently introduced support for [Terraform open source](https://aws.amazon.com/about-aws/whats-new/2023/04/aws-service-catalog-terraform-open-source/) so we reccomend users to use this instead.
+> The Service Catalog team recently introduced support for [Terraform open source](https://aws.amazon.com/about-aws/whats-new/2023/04/aws-service-catalog-terraform-open-source/) so we reccomend users to use this instead.
 This Sample will be deprecated in the future.
-More details on Service Catalog and Terraform open source can be found in the [documentation](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getstarted-Terraform.html). </mark>
+More details on Service Catalog and Terraform open source can be found in the [documentation](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getstarted-Terraform.html).This project is currently being worked on behind the scenes.
+We're doing work to the `workshop` branch at the moment to convert it into something customers will enjoy participating in.
+>

 **AWS Service Catalog and Terraform Terminology**
 - hub or fulfillment account: The account where the Terraform server or engine will live.
 The terraform instance will receive